Planning an international trip can feel overwhelming, but it doesn’t have to be!

 - Create a detailed budget for your trip (if you are the budgeting type of traveler)

-- Research mobile/internet options (roaming plans, eSIMs, or local SIMs)
+- Research mobile/internet options (roaming plans, eSIMs, or local SIMs) – to make things easier we love purchasing our SIM cards online before the trip.

 - Check for travel advisories or safety concerns for your destination country (you can check it here)